Royal Yachting Association (RYA) Powerboat Driving Courses, Lessons & Experiences

 Certificate can be directly converted to an ICC (International Certificate of Competence, min age 16yrs).

 Price: £375 for a 2 day course.
 Courses run 10am-6pm each day with a break for lunch.
 Can also include CEVNI test (see below).
+Please read carefully out terms and conditions when booking a course.

 Dates: In the activities calendar to the right.